Shengw3n/shengw3n.github.io/source/_posts/2-Arknights.md

 > This post aims to employ mathematical modeling to estimate the expected number of pulls required to obtain a single **random** 6-star character in the mobile game Arknights.
 Feel free to utilize the provided catalog on the right-hand side to navigate to the specific sections that pique your interest.

 ## What is Arknights
-Arknights is a popular mobile tower defense game where players take on the role of a “Doctor” leading a team of unique operators to defend against threats in a dystopian world.
+Arknights[^1] is a popular mobile tower defense game where players take on the role of a “Doctor” leading a team of unique operators to defend against threats in a dystopian world.

 The game incorporates a gacha system that revolves around acquiring new operators through randomized draws, each with designated probabilities.
 Operators are categorized by their star ratings, with 6-star operators considered the most powerful and 1-star operators the least.
 The probability of obtaining a 6-star operator stands at 2% per entry by default, although exceptions may apply as detailed below:

 In-game description of the pity system:
-<p class="note note-info">If you do not roll a 6-star operator after 50 rolls, the probability of obtaining a 6-star Operator on the next roll will be increased from **2%** to **4%**.
-If you still do not roll a 6-star Operator, the probability of obtaining a 6-star Operator on the next row will be further increased from **4%** to **6%**, and this process repeats until a maximum probability of **100%**, at which point you are guaranteed to receive a 6-star Operator.</p>
+<p class="note note-info">'If you do not roll a 6-star operator after 50 rolls, the probability of obtaining a 6-star Operator on the next roll will be increased from **2%** to **4%**.
+If you still do not roll a 6-star Operator, the probability of obtaining a 6-star Operator on the next row will be further increased from **4%** to **6%**, and this process repeats until a maximum probability of **100%**, at which point you are guaranteed to receive a 6-star Operator.'</p>

 ## What is the problem?
 We know the probability of obtaining a six-star unit in Arknights upon each individual roll, but **we do not know the expected number of rolls required to obtain a six-star unit**.